kmalakoff/knockback/README.md

 // ... do stuff then clean up
 release(vm);

+// dispose() is attached automatically and is called by release/releaseOnNodeRemove.
+// You no longer call destroy() manually.
 ```

 You can also pass `extend` as a plain object if you prefer: